carbon-language/carbon-lang/docs/project/goals.md

 #### Fast and scalable development

-Software development interation has a critical "edit, test, debug" cycle.
+Software development iteration has a critical "edit, test, debug" cycle.
 Developers will use IDEs, editors, compilers, and other tools that need different levels of parsing.
 For small projects, raw parsing speed is essential;
 for large software systems, scalability of parsing is also necessary.